A Certificate in Essential Raw Plant Based Desserts Online

 How is this different from Entice, the 5 day LIVE pastry arts programme?

-Complete the programme by Friday 19th May 2017 to achieve your Certificate in Essential Raw Pastry Arts.
+Complete the programme to achieve your Certificate in Essential Raw Pastry Arts.

 “For anyone who is looking to take their raw food recipes to the next level, whether for personal gratification alone (and of course impressing friends and family) or for high-level professional development, then Deborah is one of just a very few people in the UK I would wholeheartedly recommend without hesitation.”